fbe555-uni/ITAPK/ex9/stemachine_project/Radio/README.md

 mines whether or not the input CD is valid, if it is valid, we change to CD Playing.
 If it is not valid, the state is returned to Radio Playing.
 The interesting stuff happens in `CDLoading`, where the validity check happens.
-We use `boost::mpl` to hanlde multiple events as one.
+We use `boost::mpl` to handle multiple events at once.